shuo-s-feng/simple-js-task-queue/README.md

 - **`removeFailedRetryableTask(taskIdOrTask)`**: Removes a specific task from the retry list.
 - **`removeWaitedTask(taskId)`**: Removes a specific task from the waiting list.

-For more detailed information on each method, including parameter types and return values, please refer to the TypeDoc generated documentation in the `docs` folder.
+For more detailed information on each method, including parameter types and return values, please refer to the TypeDoc generated documentation in the `docs` folder or [this link](https://shuo-s-feng.github.io/simple-js-task-queue/).

 ## License